aferrandi/dbtarzan/docs/Foreignkey-tags.md

 ![Foreign keys](images/foreignkeys.png)

-For example, from the table COUNTRIES, "< CITIES" means that, selecting one row and double-clicking on the foreign key, several cities will be displayed.
+For example, from the table COUNTRIES, "< CITIES" means that, selecting one country row and double-clicking on the foreign key, several cities will be displayed.
 The same foreign key will be displayed as "> COUNTRIES" from the table CITIES.

 If there are two or more foreign keys to CITIES in the table COUNTRIES (which is not uncommon), they will be displayed with their fields names, for example "< CITIES (CAPITAL_ID)" and "< CITIES (LARGESTCITY_ID)",  to distinguish them.
 If it is still not possible to distinguish two foreign keys, their tooltip text contains a complete desciption, with the involved fields on both tables: